 Lest one think this was only an imperial China concept, we have plenty of current examples.
 Violations of the requirements of performative declamation – what we might call free speech - can garnering instant rebuke from Chinese students, as well as from the government directly.
 One example, of many one can find.
 In 2017, Yang Shuping, a Chinese student studying at the University of Maryland, delivered a valedictory speech that made the mistake of expressing admiration and warmth for her time in the US, and comparing the US favorably to the conditions back home in Yunnan.
 She was immediately set upon by some of her fellow Chinese students, and she earned a direct rebuke from the government as well.
 Both Global Times and People’s Daily rebuked her expression of opinion.

 A Chinese Foreign Ministry spokesman (!) criticized Yang, saying, "Every Chinese citizen should be responsible for his or her remarks.”
 Responsible to whom?
 One should remember that the verb “to criticize” has different connotations in English and Chinese.
 To criticize someone in Chinese has a moral and normative tone – not, “that’s not a good idea,” but “you must not do that.”
 One wonders what lack of positive energy Ms. Yang will experience from businesses in her job hunt in China.
 Later, she did apologize to the Chinese people.
 No doubt, all 1.4 billion people breathed a sign of relief.
-But her violation will certainly be noted in her dang’an for any employer to see.
+But her violation will certainly be noted in her dang’an - her dossier that travels with her through life - for any employer to see.